um-grex/grex-docs/README.md

  * command line commands should be on a separate line, and quoted with ```triple backticks```
  * code, job scripts and such should use highlight shortcode for the appropriate language (like, bash)
+ * etc.?
+How do we highlight things like partition names and environment vars, with Bold ?